+There are many, many decisions that surround planning a funeral.
 Today we’re going to be talking about your options for grave markers.

 Those simple field stones evolved into granite slabs and upright grave markers inscribed with text and symbols identifying the deceased, their beliefs and relationships.

 Today we have an almost infinite number of options when it comes to choosing a grave marker.
 Let’s outline some of the basics.

 Flat markers vary greatly in price as well as size and options, so it’s a good idea to shop around a little.
 At Urns Northwest, we offer a great line of simple, flat grave markers available with a number of custom engravings.

 The beveled grave maker is similar to a flat marker, except for the fact that the face is beveled at an angle instead of flat.

 A slanted grave marker sits upright on a concrete foundation or granite slab and is much more visible than the flat or beveled grave marker.

 A vertical slab of some kind with a name, dates and possibly a short inscription.
 As with the slant mentioned above, you will be looking at a little extra on the installation.

 When you’re in the market for a custom grave marker it pays to shop around.
-While there are a number of online sellers that you can shop to get a feel for pricing and design fees, don’t hesitate to shop locally as you may save a little cash on shipping.
+While there are a number of online sellers that you can browse to get a feel for pricing and design fees, don’t hesitate to shop locally as you may save a little cash on shipping.

 You can check with the cemetery for specifications, but there isn’t really any reason why you can make your own headstone.
 Whether made out of wood or concrete, it could make a great project for anybody.
 Here is a short DIY article for making a concrete grave marker.